crystal-lang/rfcs/text/0011-extending-api-docs.md

 - If a C lib has a `:showdoc:` directive, everything in the namespace should be shown, except for things marked with `:nodoc:`
 - If an objects parent namespace has the `:nodoc:` directive, the `:showdoc:` directive will have no effect
 - C functions should include both the original function name and the Crystal name in the documentation
-- Some experimentation into a different implementation was done [here](https://github.com/crystal-lang/crystal/compare/master...nobodywasishere:crystal:nobody/docs-include-more)
+- Some experimentation into a different implementation was done in https://github.com/crystal-lang/crystal/compare/master...nobodywasishere:crystal:nobody/docs-include-more

-# Drawbacks
+## Drawbacks

 Allowing showing private or protected methods in documentation may lead to confusion from users when they try to use those methods (and they don't work).

-# Rationale and alternatives
+## Rationale and alternatives

 The other design that has been considered is having flags on the documentation generator itself that enable showing of private / protected objects and C lib objects in the API documentation.
 We chose not to go with this design as it required flags to be added at generation time, and only generated all or none (no granularity in what is shown).